 The SI joint absorbs shock mostly from forward and backward bends.
 It is reinforced by a number of ligaments (connective tissues that link bone to bone).
 However, if there’s too much movement, known as hypermobility, the pelvis might feel unstable and you could feel pain in the lower back, hip, and/or groin.
 Too little movement, or hypomobility, is marked with muscle pain, tension, and feeling like you can’t move this area as much as you should.
 You might have pain on just one side of the lower back, buttocks, or down one leg.

 Treatment For Sacroiliac Joint Pain | Dr. Nikesh Seth

-Two popular and effective alternative pain therapies are platelet-rich plasma (PRP) injections and medial branch blocks.
+Two popular and effective alternative pain therapies such as medial branch blocks.
 All pain and patients are different.
 Discover your best SJD pain treatment by calling Integrated Pain Consultants at 480-626-2552.